 If you would like to have a faith group contact you about their events, please complete the Faith Group Contact Request form.

-A Message from the Interim Dean of Religious and Spiritual Life, Fall 2016:
+A Message from the Dean of Religious and Spiritual Life, Fall 2017:

 Dear Class of 2021, new students, transfers and Francis Perkins Scholars:

 Welcome to Mount Holyoke!

 It is my honor and privilege to send you greetings from all of us at the Office of Religious and Spiritual Life (ORSL).
 Congratulations!
 You are now a part of an amazingly diverse campus community, which includes a rich religious and spiritual culture.
 We celebrate our religious and spiritual pluralism.

-We welcome all who come through our doors—regardless of one’s personal beliefs or practices; and provide sacred space for all MHC truth seekers.
+We welcome all who come through our doors - regardless of personal beliefs or practices - and provide sacred space for all MHC truth-seekers.
 Some of our students have practiced a particular tradition since birth while others have recently awakened to something new growing within them; and still others come to our programs simply to be with those who share an openness to engage on contemporary issues related to religious and spiritual cultures.

-In terms of sacred space, we are fortunate to have the Eliot House including its beautiful and unique Wa-Shin-An Tea House and Garden, Abbey Memorial Chapel and Abbey Interfaith Sanctuary.
-All of our buildings are open to all—whether it is for a formal church service or simply to enjoy a personal contemplative moment or participate in our Zen meditation group.
+As for sacred space, we are fortunate to have the Eliot House including its beautiful and unique Wa-Shin-An Teahouse and Garden, Abbey Memorial Chapel and Abbey Interfaith Sanctuary.
+All of our buildings are open to everyone.
+You are welcome to come to formal church service, meditation group, or simply enjoy a personal contemplative moment.
 We value the need to unplug and to just be, and encourage you to find your special space for solitude.

-We also offer a weekly Jumma Prayer and Halal Lunch, Kabbalat Shabbat, Roman Catholic Mass, Buddhist Mindfulness Mediation, Zen Meditation, Students in Hinduism Reaching Inward (SHRI) Puja and Dinner, Multifaith Council, Muslima Conversations, Halaqas: Exploring the Wisdom of Duas (Supplications), Baha’i Devotions, Monthly Community Shabbat Dinner and Blessing, Pagan/Wiccan Tea Time, Unitarian Universalist Gatherings, and tours and occasional tea ceremonies in the Japanese Tea Garden
+We also offer a weekly Jumma Prayer and Halal Lunch, Kabbalat Shabbat, Roman Catholic Mass, Buddhist Mindfulness Meditation, Students in Hinduism Reaching Inward (SHRI) Puja and Discussion, Interfaith Council Dinner & Dialogue, Muslima Conversation, Baha’i Devotions, Occasional Community Shabbat Dinner, Pagan/Wiccan Tea Time, Unitarian Universalist Gatherings, and tours and occasional tea ceremonies in the Japanese Teahouse.